jevpr/builtByWomen_/README.md

 This was the most challenging page to make resopnsive, as it features a timeline detailing the history of each profilee.

 For each type of screen: mobile, tablet, laptop and desktop, the timeline morphs to take on a different layout.
-This as done using flexbox.
+This was done using flexbox.

 ![Profile pages responsive](assets/images/readmeimages/Profile.png)
 ![Timeline pages responsive](assets/images/readmeimages/Timeline.png)

 ### About and Contact

-The About and Contact pages both take on a similar masonry layout for larger screne sizes, or a columnar layout for mobile.
+The About and Contact pages both take on a similar masonry layout for larger screen sizes, or a columnar layout for mobile.

 The 'About' page gives users information about the website's creation.
-Calls to action are present throughout to keep the page engaging, and text blocks are kept short and spaced.
+Calls to Action are present throughout to keep the page engaging, and text blocks are kept short and spaced.
 There are internal links to direct users to other parts of the site.

 The 'Contact' page features a submission form, and internal links to direct users to other parts of the site.
 Within the form, users can get in contact with the site developers.